“My Father is Dying. Should I Go to His Death Bed?” – A Lesson for All Fathers and Men

 My uncle went to his fathers’ funeral furious and was hoping to confront my father.
 My father showed up during the service, sat in the back and cowardly left before it ended.

 Though divorced from my mother, he still had a relationship with my maternal grandpa.
 My grandpa loved hanging out with my father and had always treated my father like a son.
-My grandpa went to Puerto Rico to spend time with family but received a strange call from a female saying she was from the New York Lottery Commission, and he owed $20,000 from the bodega he sold.
+One summer, my grandpa went to Puerto Rico to spend time with family but received a strange call from a female saying she was from the New York Lottery Commission, and he owed $20,000 from the bodega he sold.

 My grandpa was always responsible for his bills and finances.
 But he still had help from my grandmother to fill out the checks and to read the bills to him since English was his second language.
 This time he trusted my father to help him with the bills and sent him signed blank checks, in the hopes he would use it to pay the Lottery Commission.